 5. Can Alexa Control a Nest Thermostat?

-The good news is that a Nest Thermostat can still control temperatures even without Wi-Fi.
-That being said, without Wi-Fi a Nest doesn’t have the smart thermostat functions that most people enjoy.
+The good news is that a Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
+That being said, without Wi-Fi a Nest doesn’t have access to all the key features that most people enjoy.

 7. Are You Able to Lock a Nest Thermostat?